razshare/catpaw-web-starter/README.md

 ```

 This mode will run the Vite server and your server with [XDebug](https://xdebug.org) enabled.\
-Each time your make any change to your server source code, the server will restart automatically.
+Each time your make any change to your **server source code**, the server will restart automatically.

 > [!NOTE]
 > By default "server source code" means the "src/server" directory.\